-- 24. Why do lenders ask for collateral while lending money? - Ans.
+- 40. Why do lenders ask for collateral while lending money? - Ans.
 The lender may demand collateral or security against the loan.
 Collateral is an asset that the borrower owns and uses this as a guarantee to a lender until the loan is repaid.
 If a borrower is unable to repay a loan, it is the right of the lender to sell the collateral to get back his payment.
 For example, a farmer lends money from the moneylender for agricultural equipments and seeds for cultivation.
 The moneylender in return asks for the title deeds of the land of farmer.
-In case the farmer fails to repay the amount due to crop failure, the moneylender may sell the farmer's land in order to compensate for the amount lent. - 25.
-Elaborate on the intermediary function of money.
-Explain with an example. - Ans.
+In case the farmer fails to repay the amount due to crop failure, the moneylender may sell the farmer's land in order to compensate for the amount lent. - 41.
+Elaborate on the intermediary function of money. - Ans.
 In any single day, there are a lot of transactions that are carried out in exchange of money.
 Hence, money spans a huge part of our everyday life.
 In some cases, goods are bought and sold with money and in other cases, services are exchanged with money.
 Earlier, when money was not in use, Indians used cattle and grains as money.
 In the barter system, a farmer who wants to sell wheat and buy milk will have to look for another person who wants to buy wheat and sell milk.
 This is known as double coincidence of wants.
 But with the use of money, the need for double coincidence of wants is eliminated.
-Money acts as an intermediate in the exchange process, and hence, it is known as a medium of exchange. - 26.
-Read the extract and answer the questions that follow: - The other form in which people hold money is as deposits with banks.
-At a point of time, people need only some currency for their day-to-day needs.
-For instance, workers who receive their salaries at the end of each month have extra cash at the beginning of the month.
-What do people do with this extra cash?
-They deposit it with the banks by opening a bank account in their name.
-Banks accept the deposits and also pay an amount as interest on the deposits.
-In this way people's money is safe with the banks and it earns an amount as interest.
-People also have the provision to withdraw the money as and when they require.
-Since the deposits in the bank accounts can be withdrawn on demand, these deposits are called demand deposits.
-Demand deposits offer another interesting facility.
-It is this facility which lends it the essential characteristics of money (that of a medium of exchange).
-You would have heard of payments being made by cheques instead of cash.
+Money acts as an intermediate in the exchange process, and hence, it is known as a medium of exchange.